By Rhonda Carrier

 Loch Tay Highland Lodges

-This loch-side site with gorgeous mountain views and watersports marina, offering everything from Canadian canoe hire to zippy RIB trips, includes ‘wigwams’ (camping pods) and geodesic domes, the first with BBQ areas, the second with firepits.
+This loch-side site in Perthshire with gorgeous mountain views and a water-sports marina, offering everything from Canadian canoe hire to zippy RIB trips, includes ‘wigwams’ (camping pods) and geodesic domes, the first with BBQ areas, the second with firepits.

 On an arable farm 40 minutes from Edinburgh, in East Lothian, this charming site offers seven treehouses and seven safari tents beside a magnificent beach, plus a farm shop, BBQ, campfire facilities and a kids' corner with chickens, ducks, rabbits, ponies and lambs (which you can bottle-feed in spring).

 These safari tents on a egg farm on the edge of the gorgeous Forest of Bowland are especially brilliant with younger kids, who relish the opportunity to engage with farm life.
-See our feature on a family break at the Forest of Bowland Collection or check out our Feather Down Farm page for properties around the UK plus current special offers.
+See our feature on a family break at Dolphinholme Farm (which was formerly a Feather Down Farm) or check out our Feather Down Farm page to look at their current properties around the UK plus current special offers.

 This sustainable collection of woodland shacks, yurts and a camping barn is part of the 20,000-acre Swinton Estate in the Yorkshire Dales and includes a cafe/bistro that functions as a community hub.
 Read our feature on a family break at The Bivouac.